 (*Saxophone player Shafi Hadi, born Curtis Porter, is best-known for his association with jazz legend Charles Mingus, and played on the seminal recording Mingus Ah Um, from 1959.
-He dropped out of the scene in the early ‘60s and the reasons why, and his … [Read more...]
+He dropped out of the scene in the early ‘60s and the reasons why, and his current whereabouts, are unknown.) i.
+Those sounds, not falling on enough ears Then.
+Inaccessible, unknown, … [Read more...]

 About Sean Murphy